Talk To Our Advisors

 Naming of a Partnership Firm

-Any name can be given to a partnership firm, as long as the following conditions are fulfilled:
+The naming of a partnership firm can be done by following the procedure, as long as the following conditions are fulfilled:

 b.
 The name does not include terms such as emperor, crown, empress, empire, or anything other than government approval or permission.